steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Plug-in+Examples.md

 ## AGain

-The SDK includes an AGain Plug-in which is a very simple **VST 3 Plug-in**.
-This Plug-in:
+The SDK includes an AGain plug-in which is a very simple **VST 3 Plug-in**.
+This plug-in:

 - is multichannel compatible
 - supports bypass processing